XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ### 7.2.
 Failure Conditions

 * The credential described by the `Subject`, `Issuer`, and `CredentialType` fields doesn't exist.
-* The `Account` isn't the issuer or account, and the expiration hasn't passed.
+* The `Account` isn't the issuer or subject, and the expiration hasn't passed.

 ### 7.3.
 State Changes